 I teach in the Department of Philosophy at Texas State University.
-Most of my work is related to animals ethics, but I dabble in moral psychology and have said some things about modal epistemology.
+For the most part, I work on issues in applied ethics, but I've also said some things about modal epistemology.
 My CV is available here, and you can reach me here.

 Jeff Johnson and I direct the Society for the Study of Ethics and Animals, which hosts independent workshops on animal ethics and APA sessions having the same theme.
 The call for the last workshop is available here, and the one for the next workshop will be up soon.

 Ethics, Left and Right: The Moral Issues That Divide Us.
 Under contract with Oxford University Press.

 College Ethics: A Reader on Moral Issues That Affect You.
 Oxford University Press, 2017.
 Second Edition: 2020.

 "Beyond the Neighborhood," w/ Jennifer Fischer; Mister Rogers and Philosophy, ed.
 Eric J. Mohr and Holly K. Mohr; Open Court.

 "How Lewis Can Meet the Integration Challenge," w/ Eric Gilbertson; Journal of Philosophical Research.

 "In Defense of Disenhancement," Neuroethics and Nonhuman Animals, ed.
 Andrew Fenton, L. Syd M Johnson, and Adam Shriver; Springer.

 "Nonideal Ethics and Arguments against Eating Animals," Environmental Values.